 The content of this booklet can also be located at: http://churchill.vsb.bc.ca/ under the "Teaching and Learning" tab; click on the "Courses" page.
 This booklet is intended for the use of our students and their parents or guardians.
 These course descriptions are offerings by departments of the school.
-Courses may not be offered if projected enrolment is too low.
+Do not assume thatStudents should consider carefully the courses they wish to take next year.
+Courses may not be scheduled if projected enrolment is insufficient.

 Students are encouraged to familiarize themselves with the content of this booklet.
-It is the obligation of the student, in consultation with the Counsellor, to ensure that the student has chosen an array of courses that meet graduation and post-secondary institution entrance requirements.
+It is the obligation of the student and their family, in consultation with the Counsellor, to ensure that the student has chosen an array of courses that meet graduation and post-secondary institution entrance requirements.